 Bianca Wiesmayr, Alois Zoitl, Rick Rabiser,

 "Assessing the Usefulness of a Visual Programming IDE for Large-Scale Automation Software.
 Software and Systems Modeling, 2023."

 Assessing the Usefulness of a Visual Programming IDE for Large-Scale Automation Software.
 Software and Systems Modeling, 2023.

 Sprache des Titels:

 Industrial control applications are usually designed by domain experts instead of software engineers.
 These experts frequently use visual programming languages based on standards such as IEC 61131-3 and IEC 61499.
 The standards apply model-based engineering concepts to abstract from hardware and low-level communication.
-Developing industrial control software is challenging due the fact that such systems are usually one-of-a-kind systems that have to be maintained for many years.
-These challenges, together with the growing complexity of control software, require very usable model-based development environments for visual programming languages.
+Developing industrial control software is challenging due to the fact that control systems are usually unique and need to be maintained for many years.
+The arising challenges, together with the growing complexity of control software, require very usable model-based development environments for visual programming languages.
 However, so far only little empirical research exists on the practical usefulness of such environments, i.e., their usability and utility.
-In this paper, we discuss common control software maintenance tasks and tool capabilities based on existing research and show the realization of these capabilities in 4diac IDE.
-We first performed a walkthrough of the demonstrated capabilities using the cognitive dimensions of notations framework from the field of human-computer interaction.
-We then improved the tool and conducted a user study involving ten industrial automation engineers, who used 4diac IDE in a realistic control software maintenance scenario.
-Our findings demonstrate how the usefulness of IDEs can be successfully investigated using a multi-phase approach that includes a walkthrough and a user study.
-We discuss lessons learned and derive general implications with respect to large-scale applications for developers of IDEs that we deem applicable in the context of (visual) model-based engineering tools.
+In this paper, we discuss common control software maintenance tasks and tool capabilities based on existing research and show the realization of these capabilities in the 4diac IDE.
+We performed a walkthrough of the demonstrated capabilities using the cognitive dimensions of notations framework from the field of human?computer interaction.
+We then improved the tool and conducted a user study involving ten industrial automation engineers, who used the 4diac IDE in a realistic control software maintenance scenario.
+Based on lessons learnt from this study, we adapted the 4diac IDE to better handle large graphical models.
+We evaluated these changes in a reassessment study with automation engineers from seven industrial enterprises.
+We derive general implications with respect to large-scale applications for developers of IDEs that we deem applicable in the context of (visual) model-based engineering tools.